 - 1. You are the person named on the scheduling permit for the examination. - 2.
 You will not seek, provide, or obtain any form of unauthorized assistance at any time, including during the examination or during breaks. - 3.
 You will not have prohibited materials, including formulas, study materials, notes, papers, or electronic devices of any kind, in your possession while you are in the secure areas of the test center. - 4.
-You will place in a locker or cubicle all personal belongings, including cell phones, watches, pagers, tablet PCs, iPods/media players, fitness and tracking monitors, any device with transmitting or receiving capabilities (e.g., Bluetooth), formulas, study materials, notes, papers, pens/pencils, and your purse and/or wallet, before you enter the testing room (or "orientation room" for Step 2 CS). - 5.
+You will place in a locker or cubicle all personal belongings, including cell phones, watches, pagers, tablet PCs, iPods/media players, fitness and tracking monitors, any device with transmitting or receiving capabilities (eg, Bluetooth), formulas, study materials, notes, papers, pens/pencils, and your purse and/or wallet, before you enter the testing room. - 5.
 During computer-based testing (Steps 1, 2 CK, and 3), you will leave your testing station for breaks only when the break screen is visible on your monitor.
 It is a violation of the Rules of Conduct if you indicate on the test center log that your break screen is visible when it is not. - 6.
-During computer-based testing (Steps 1, 2 CK, and 3), you may use a telephone or other communication device only when outside the secure testing area and during an authorized break.
-During Step 2 CS, you will not use a personal telephone at any time while you are in the testing center. - 7.
+During computer-based testing (Steps 1, 2 CK, and 3), you may use a telephone or other communication device only when outside the secure testing area and during an authorized break. - 7.
 You will not remove examination content from the test center by any means. - 8.
-You will maintain the confidentiality of the materials, including, but not limited to, the multiple-choice items and the case content for Step 2 CS and Primum CCS.
+You will maintain the confidentiality of the materials, including but not limited to the multiple-choice items and the case content for Primum CCS.
 You will not reproduce or attempt to reproduce examination materials through recording, memorization, or any other means.
 Also, you will not provide information relating to examination content to anyone, including those who may be taking or preparing others to take the examination.
 This includes postings regarding examination content and/or answers on the Internet. - 9.
-You will not write on anything other than the laminated note boards (computer-based examinations) or scrap paper (Step 2 CS) provided.
+You will not write on anything other than the laminated note boards.

 If you violate these Rules of Conduct, you may be directed to leave the test center before completing your examination.
-Also, evidence of violation of any test administration rule, including these Rules of Conduct, will result in actions being taken under the United States Medical Licensing Examination USMLE Policies and Procedures Regarding Irregular Behavior.
+Also, evidence of violation of any test administration rule, including these Rules of Conduct, will result in actions being taken under the USMLE Policies and Procedures Regarding Irregular Behavior.
 If you are found to have engaged in irregular behavior, your score report and transcripts will include this finding, you may be barred from taking the USMLE in the future, and your score may be canceled.

-PERSONAL BELONGINGS - WHAT YOU CAN BRING INTO THE TESTING ROOM
+PERSONAL BELONGINGS-WHAT YOU CAN BRING INTO THE TESTING ROOM

-Personal items are prohibited in the secure areas of the testing center.
-For computer-based examinations (Step 1, Step 2 CK, and Step 3), the only items you are allowed to bring into the testing room are soft-foam earplugs without strings.
+Personal items are prohibited in the secure areas of the test center.
+For computer-based examinations (Steps 1, 2 CK, and 3), the only items you are allowed to bring into the testing room are soft-foam earplugs without strings.
 Earplugs must be removed from the packaging and be ready for inspection by test center staff during check-in and must remain at your workstation during all breaks.
-Earplugs are prohibited for Step 2 CS.
 Visit the USMLE website for more information.